 We will add a bit of shadow and lighting by applying Curves adjustment layers.
 Create the first Curves adjustment to darken the ground.
 Fill this layer mask with black by hitting Cmd/Ctrl+Backspace on the keyboard.
 Then using a soft brush 100% opacity, and with your foreground colour set to white and background colour to black as shown in the image below, reveal back the effects of the curves layer:

-17 comments on “Create a Surreal and Magical Dream Bottle Landscape”
+17 responses to “Create a Surreal and Magical Dream Bottle Landscape”

 I have to say, this may be long but it is the most complete tutorial I have ever seen and I have been looking at tutorials for 20 years.
 Thank you for the assets, your time and your expertise.
 It's wonderful.
 Don't worry about people with short attention spans!
 XOX